kazantzakis-zz/pySokoban/README.md

 - R   => Reset level
 - ESC => Exit game

+## Themes
+To change theme change the following line of code into sokoban.py file `theme = "soft"`

 ## Screenshots
 !["Screenshot of the game"](sokobab-screenshot1.png?raw=true "Screenshot of the game")
 !["Screenshot of the game"](sokobab-screenshot2.png?raw=true "Screenshot of the game")